U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Introduction

 \section{Introduction}

-Object detection is a fundamental task in computer vision with widespread real-world applications.
-Among numerous applications, underwater object detection has become a unique and important research field due to its specific environmental challenges.
-In underwater environments, the absorption and scattering of light by water media lead to problems such as color cast and low contrast in underwater images, which seriously reduce the performance of underwater object detection, especially the significant effect of color cast~\cite{colorcast}.
+Approximately 71\% of the Earth's surface is covered by oceans, presenting vast opportunities for exploration.
+However, the hyperbaric and hypoxic conditions of the deep-sea environment pose significant challenges to direct human exploration.
+Recent advancements in unmanned underwater vehicles (UUVs) and deep learning, particularly in underwater optical image object detection, have significantly enhanced the capabilities of ocean exploration.
+In underwater environments, the absorption and scattering of light by water media lead to problems such as color cast in underwater images, which seriously reduce the performance of underwater object detection~\cite{colorcast,grs1,grs2}.
 In addition, underwater object detectors are typically deployed on embedded devices with limited processing power and required real-time processing.
 Therefore, underwater object detection not only needs to overcome the effect of underwater color cast noise but also needs to have high running speed and deployment efficiency.

 Object detection has been developed rapidly in the era of deep learning.
-Typical two-stage object detectors like Faster R-CNN~\cite{fasterrcnn} and SPPNet~\cite{sppnet}, \etc have achieved high performance by refining priori bounding box predictions.
-Meanwhile, one-stage detectors like SSD~\cite{ssd}, RetinaNet~\cite{retinanet}, and YOLO series~\cite{yolov1,yolov2}, \etc simplify the detection pipeline by directly predicting the objects, improving the speed of object detection.
+Typical two-stage object detectors like Faster R-CNN~\cite{fasterrcnn} and SPPNet~\cite{sppnet}, \textit{etc.} have achieved high performance by refining priori bounding box predictions.
+Meanwhile, one-stage detectors like SSD~\cite{ssd}, RetinaNet~\cite{retinanet}, and YOLO series~\cite{yolov1,yolov2}, \textit{etc.} simplify the detection pipeline by directly predicting the objects, improving the speed of object detection.
 Most of the above object detectors are built upon convolutional neural networks (CNNs or ConvNets) and typically the non-maximum suppression (NMS) strategy is utilized for post-processing to remove duplicate detection results.
 The computational process of the NMS strategy involves sorting and comparison operations that increase computation time and resource consumption, reducing model deployment efficiency, especially on embedded devices with limited processing power.
+The Detection Transformer (DETR~\cite{detr}) and its variants~\cite{deformabledetr,dino} have shown prominent performance on object detection tasks.
+DETR refactors the object detection pipeline as a set prediction problem and directly obtains a fixed set of objects via a transformer encoder-decoder architecture.
+This design enables object detectors like DETR to eliminate the complicated NMS post-processing, resulting in a query-based end-to-end object detection pipeline.
+However, DETR and its variants contain operations of attention modules that AI chips typically cannot support well.
+It increases the difficulty of deploying such object detectors and reduces their running speed and deployment efficiency.